andkoc001/PandS-Project2019/README.md

 1. The data set is organised in 5 columns - first 4 containing attributes (or features) and the last one describing the class, and 150 rows - instances.
 2. Each iris species has 50 instances of data.
-3. Columns 1 to 4 consist of `float` type numbers (lengths and widths of sepals and petals in cm), whereas 5th column is of `string` type (iris specis).
+3. Columns 1 to 4 consist of `float` type numbers (lengths and widths of sepals and petals in cm), whereas 5th column is of `string` type (iris species).

-### 2.3 Meaning and significance of the data set

-### 2.4 Python as a tool for data analysis

-### 2.5 Python libraries and modules

-1. Numpy
-   >NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays. - Wikipedia
-2. Pandas
-   >pandas is a software library written for the Python programming language for data manipulation and analysis.
-In particular, it offers data structures and operations for manipulating numerical tables and time series. - Wikipedia
-3. Matplotlib
-   >DescriptionMatplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy. - Wikipedia
-4. Seaborn
-   >Seaborn is a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics. - seaborn.pydata.org

-### 2.6 What, where
+### 3.3 The data analisis

-The analyis was initially intende to be carried out using Python scripts.
-However, in due course, the advantages of Jupyter Notbook tool has been  recognised, resulting in migration of the analysis from Python scripts to corresponding Jupyter Notebook.
+The analysis was initially intended to be carried out using Python scripts.
+However, in due course, the advantages of Jupyter Notebook tool has been  recognised, resulting in migration of the analysis from Python scripts to corresponding Jupyter Notebook.

 The initial python program file name used to perform some basic data analysis is: **`iris.py`**.
 This program was left unfinished, however, and the work was continued in Jupyter Notebook.